Gamma Knife® Radiosurgery | Radiotherapy | Patients | Elekta

 When tumors or lesions are deep inside the brain, it may also present a safer option than open brain surgery because reaching the area could be very risky depending on where the blood vessels or other critical areas are located.
 It may also present a safe solution for patients who are too unwell for brain surgery or those who have other conditions that may mean surgery is not right for them.

-Gamma knife radiosurgery is also an effective treatment option for multiple brain metastases - the low dose to healthy tissue means that treatment can be repeated when required.
+Gamma Knife radiosurgery is also an effective treatment option for multiple brain metastases - the low dose to healthy tissue means that treatment can be repeated if required.
 This means that for many patients they can avoid the option of whole brain radiotherapy.

 What does it look like?